 Final expenses insurance

-The median cost of a funeral in the United States is $7,640.
+The median cost of a funeral in the United States is $7,848.
 For those who don’t want to burden their heirs with end-of-life expenses and don’t need a significant payout, one type of permanent insurance to consider is final expenses or burial insurance.
-Final expense life insurance usually has low coverage limits capped at around $25,000, so it’s not the best option for income replacement.
-Additionally, the premiums tend to be very expensive because a medical exam is not required and the insurance company assumes more risk.
+Final expense life insurance often has low coverage limits capped at $10,000 or $25,000, so it’s not the best option for income replacement.
+Additionally, the premiums tend to be comparatively expensive because a medical exam is not required and the insurance company assumes more risk.
 As with similar forms of insurance, cost will go up for more coverage and will also rise with the policyholder’s age.